- Lincoln stood for all that was right, honest, and self-evident.

 - Even though he would become very weary and discouraged by all the attacks upon him, when it came right down to it, he normally would not retaliate against his detractors.

-- Lincoln became toughened to the world of the political misrepresentation.
+- Lincoln became toughened to the world of political misrepresentation.
 He had the courage to carry with him to the White House his main strategy of simply ignoring slander and vilification.

 - “As a general rule, I abstain from reading the reports of attacks upon myself, wishing not to be provoked by that to which I cannot properly offer an answer.”